gardener/gardener/docs/usage/shoot_operations.md

 ## Retry Failed Reconciliation

 Annotate the shoot with `gardener.cloud/operation=retry` to make the `gardenlet` start a new reconciliation loop on a failed shoot.
-Failed shoots are only reconciled again if a new Gardener version is deployed, the shoot specification is changed or this annotation is set
+Failed shoots are only reconciled again if a new Gardener version is deployed, the shoot specification is changed or this annotation is set:

 ```bash
 kubectl -n garden-<project-name> annotate shoot <shoot-name> gardener.cloud/operation=retry